-Cash and cash equivalents \$ Insured amount \$ Non- insured amount \$ 11,780 595 11,185
+Cash and Noncash Insured insured

+equivalents amount amount

+\$ \$ \$

+11,780 595 11,185

 Concentration of credit risk

 Financial instruments that subject the Company to credit risk consist primarily of cash and cash equivalents.

 The Company places its cash and cash equivalents in accredited financial institutions and therefore the Company's management believes these funds are subject to minimal credit risk.
 The Company has no significant off-balance sheet concentrations of credit risk such as foreign currency exchange contracts, option contracts or other hedging arrangements.